 Scientific inquiry skills are embedded in the direct instruction, wherein students learn to ask scientific questions, form and test hypotheses, and use logic and evidence to draw conclusions about the concepts.
 Lab activities reinforce critical thinking, writing, and communication skills and help students develop a deeper understanding of the nature of science.

-Throughout this course, students are given an opportunity to understand how chemistry concepts are applied in technology and engineering.
-Journal and Practice activities provide additional opportunities for students to apply learned concepts and practice their writing skills.
-Exploration activities challenge students to deconstruct scientific claims, analyze scientific articles, and suggest follow-up experiments or topics for further research.
+Throughout this course, students are given opportunities to understand how chemistry concepts are applied in technology and engineering.
+Practice activities provide additional opportunities for students to apply learned concepts and practice their writing skills.
+Exploration activities challenge Honors students to deconstruct scientific claims, analyze scientific articles, and suggest follow-up experiments or topics for further research.
+Finally, Project activities allow Honors students to use scientific process skills to delve deeper into topics.

-This course is built to state standards and the American Association for the Advancement of Science (AAAS) Project 2061 benchmarks and the National Science Education Standards.
+This course is built to state standards, the American Association for the Advancement of Science (AAAS) Project 2061 benchmarks, and the National Science Education Standards (NSES).

 This course has required materials.
 For more information, see the Course Materials List.